gov-cy/staging-govcy-design-system-docs/src/components/date_input.md

 The 3 date fields are grouped together with a `<label>` that describes them, as shown in the examples on this page.
 This is usually a question, like ‘What is your date of birth?’.

-Make sure that any example dates you use in ==hint text== are valid for the question being asked.
+Make sure that any example dates you use in hint text are valid for the question being asked.
 As a best practice you should allow both single-digit and double-digit values for day and month (for example `01` or `1`).

 Never automatically tab users between the fields of the date input because this can be confusing and may clash with normal keyboard controls.